FerencBuzas/Java/README.md

 # TODO

-  - Do something with node_modules/ (either put in repo or solve peer problem)
   - Create a correct way of selecting either service or mock data in angular/
   - Create a correct way of selecting either JPA or mock data in service/.
   - Add error handling